eyecode4you/Haskell-Projects/README.md

 # Haskell-Projects
-A Mischmash of Haskell Projects
+A Misch-mash of Haskell Projects